joelburget/journal/journal/december_27_2012.md

 Covariant: fmap (f . g) = fmap f . fmap g
 Contravariant: fmap (f . g) = fmap g . fmap f

+March 2, 2013 Edit:

+Spivak, Differential Geometry, Volume 1

+Nowadays such situations are always distinguished by calling the things which go in the same direction “covariant” and the things which go in the opposite direction “contravariant.”
+Classical terminology used these same words, and it just happens to have reversed this: a vector field is called a contravariant vector field, while a section of T*M is called a covariant vector field.
+And no one had the gall or authority to reverse terminology sanctified by years of usage.
+So it’s very easy to remember which kind of vector field is covariant, and which is contravariant — it’s just the opposite of what it logically ought to be.